 John was admitted to the Indiana Bar in 1946.
 He started the practice of law that year with the firm of White & Haymond, now Beasley & Gilkison LLP, and he continued as an active attorney with the firm for 57 years, retiring in 2003.He was an active member of the community He was the attorney for the Muncie Community Schools for many years and was President of the Muncie-Delaware Building Corporation, which was the financing agent for the present Justice Center.
 He had been a board member of the Ball State University Foundation, the Industrial Trust & Savings Bank, and the Maxon Corporation.
 He was President of the Muncie Bar Association in 1950-51 and was a former President of the Muncie Exchange Club.
 He was a member of the College Avenue United Methodist Church and an active member of the Butler University Alumni.
 He belonged to the Phi Delta Theta social fraternity at Butler.
 In addition to the Muncie Bar Association, he was a member of the Indiana State Bar Association, the American Bar Association, and the Indiana Bar Foundation.
 He was admitted to the United States Supreme Court.
 He was honored both as a Sagamore of the Wabash, and as a Kentucky Colonel.
 John and his wife of 62 years, Mary Anna Beasley, had five children: John B. Beasley, Jane Beasley, William T. Beasley, Catherine Beasley Brinker, and Robert C. Beasley.

-Robert C. Beasley is the third generation Beasley lawyer.
-The fourth generation of Beasleys in law include Robert's sons, Samuel L. Beasley, who is currently practicing law at Dennis, Wenger, and Abrell in Muncie, Indiana, and Luke C. Beasley, who is soon to graduate from Harvard Law School.
+Robert is the third generation Beasley lawyer.
+The fourth generation of Beasleys in law include his sons, Samuel L. Beasley, who is currently practicing law at Dennis, Wenger, and Abrell in Muncie, Indiana, and Luke C. Beasley, an associate at Bartlit Beck in Chicago.